 Arresting and prosecuting people for possession of a US dollar bill seems too crazy to be true, but it is when it comes to Turkey, where owning a greenback in a one-dollar denomination may very well land you in prison on terrorism charges.
 Usually, having some leftover currency from a trip abroad can be quite an interesting and potentially lucrative dilemma, but not in this case; you’re better keeping it to yourself here.

 In fact, thousands of people, ranging from a US-Turkish dual national who worked for NASA to a prominent professor and author who travels frequently, were charged under terrorism laws in Turkey based on the evidence that they had one dollar bills in their possession.
-Court documents present pictures of one dollar bills with various serial numbers as criminal evidence against defendants who have become victims of a relentless persecution conducted against critics by the government of President Recep Tayyip Erdoğan.
+Court documents present pictures of one dollar bills with various serial numbers as criminal evidence against defendants who have become victims of a relentless persecution conducted against critics by the government of President Recep Tayyip Erdo?an.

 Considering that the US Federal Reserve reported $12.1 billion in one dollar bills in circulation at the end of 2017 and plans to have the Bureau of Engraving and Printingissue $2.5 billion in 2019 (mostly to replace worn-out bills), millions of people are potentially seen as terrorism suspects in the eyes of the Islamist government in Turkey.
 Thousands of court papers that were reviewed by Nordic Monitor suggest that Turkish authorities are confused as to what to make of the different letters and numbers in serial numbers found on one dollar bills from the perspective of criminal evidence.